Magical Girl Friendship Squad

 Magical Girl Friendship Squad is an American adult animated magical girl sitcom created by Kelsey Stephanides and starring Anna Akana and Quinta Brunson.
-It follows two directionless young women who must figure out how to save the Universe.
+It follows two directionless young women named Alex and Daisy, who must figure out how to save the universe using the superpowers bestowed upon them.
 The first season of the series, consisting of six 11-minute episodes, premiered on Syfy's late night programming block TZGZ on September 26, 2020.

 Plot

-In this female-driven comedic series, Alex (Brunson) and Daisy (Akana), two millennial women, are given the duty of protecting the universe while getting their lives together and pay rent to their demanding landlord.
+Alex (Brunson) and Daisy (Akana), two millennial women, are given the duty of protecting the universe while getting their lives together and paying rent to their demanding landlord.